about-the-elephant/Pairing-is-caring/Transcript-EN.md

 Before we start a few important things:
 * the transcript, slides, activities from this talk can be found at this address
-* please use the following hashtag to refer to this talk so I can follow up with you: “#pairingiscaring”
+* please use the following hashtag to refer to this talk so I can follow up with you: "#pairingiscaring"

 Now, on with pairing!
 I will start by being very honest with you: my goal today is to convince to give a fair try to pairing, regardless of your domain of expertise.
 I can confirm to you that pairing is not a practice for software engineers only, it also brings a lot of value of designers and product managers.